-The amount you learn in lab will depend on the time you spend in preparation before coming to lab!
+The amount you learn in lab will depend on the time you spend in preparation before coming to lab.

-Before coming to lab each week you must read the appropriate sections of your text, the read assigned experiment to develop a fairly clear idea of what will be happening, and complete the prediction and methods questions for the assigned problems.
+Before coming to lab each week you must read the appropriate sections of your text, read the assigned problems to develop a fairly clear idea of what will be happening, and complete the prediction and warm-up questions for the assigned problems.

 Often, your lab group will be asked to present its predictions and data to other groups so that everyone can participate in understanding how specific measurements illustrate general concepts of physics.
 You should always be prepared to explain your ideas or actions to others in the class.
 To show your instructor that you have made the appropriate connections between your measurements and the basic physical concepts, you will be asked to write a laboratory report.
 Guidelines for preparing lab reports can be found in the lab manual appendices and in this introduction.
-An example of a good lab report is shown in Appendix F. Please do not hesitate to discuss any difficulties with your fellow students or the lab instructor.
+An example of a good lab report is shown in Appendix E. Please do not hesitate to discuss any difficulties you have understanding the material or applying your knowledge with your fellow students or the lab instructor.